Joystonm/IEP-GPT/iep-gpt/README.md

 3. **Knowledge Enrichment**: Tavily Search enhances the plan with research-backed teaching methods and resources specific to the student's needs.

-4. **Progress Memory**: Plans are saved to Mem0 under the student's profile.
-Users can return anytime, update progress, and generate adapted plans based on what's working.
+4. **Progress Tracking**: Track student engagement and completion of activities throughout the week.

+5. **Plan Adaptation**: Generate new plans based on what worked well and what didn't, continuously improving the learning experience.

 ## Getting Started